Table of contents of the article:

 But let's start from the beginning.

 No it is not.
 I don't say it, Managed Server Srl doesn't say it, but 2 court sentences say it.
 The first who acquits a Deputy Mayor of insults towards some political forces, the second who acquits two defendants for a trial for defamation of a former minister of the Italian republic.

 In both cases it was enough to say that the comment written by their Facebook profile was not written by them but by unknown persons to obtain the most complete acquittal.

 Besides wanting to start going a little more on the technical side the IP is assigned or rather rented for hours / days / months by the customer based on the duration of the modem connection to the control panel and the reassignment via DHCP, and in no way is it possible to trace the holder of the IP except through a request from the judicial authority to the company that allocates the range of the IP in question, normally Internet Service Provider.

 Of course, someone may disagree and point out that there are business profiles with allocated IPs and it is possible to query the RIPE to trace the organization.
 Of course, but it goes back to the organization itself and not to the individual of the organization itself who at that moment may have searched for something on Google.

 If this were not the case, then the number of the butcher would also be a personal data given that in turn it is an identification data and instead assumes an anonymization function in the hospital and health care settings for example.

 It allows you to identify and anonymize at the same time, as without the right interpretation it is not possible to make a unique correspondence (1: 1 in relational algebra) between the number and the name, for example.

-However, the European Court ruling ILLOGICALLY ruled that in the general regulation on the protection of extracted data (GDPR) è it has been established that the addresses IP, are part, as so-called online identifiers, of the extracted data personal, which therefore must be adequately protected.
+However, the European Court ruling ILLOGICALLY ruled that in the general regulation on the protection of data collected (GDPR) è it has been established that the addresses IP, are part, as so-called online identifiers, of the data collected personal, which therefore must be adequately protected.

 The problem arises here precisely: